Towards Optimal Tradeoff Between Data Freshness and Update Cost in Information-update Systems: Numerical and Experimental Results

 \section{Numerical and Experimental Results}

 In this section, we perform extensive simulations and experiments to verify our theoretical results and compare the performance of the optimal threshold-based policy with several baseline policies using both synthetic data and real traces.
-Throughout this section, we assume that the staleness cost is the AoI itself (i.e., $f(\Delta ) = \Delta $).
+Throughout this section, we consider two types of the staleness cost: a linear function (i.e., $f(\Delta ) = \Delta $) and a quadratic function (i.e., $f(\Delta ) = \Delta^2$).